nguyenhphilip/philintheblank/content/poems/23-10-29-afterparty/index.md

 When does love enter
 the picture?
 Don’t get so sentimental.
-It always finds
+It always finds a way.
-a way, dear,
-it always does.